Editor's note: Since publication of this piece, Dolphinholme Farm has be renamed Forest of Bowland Collection and is now a free-range egg farm.

 If the strangulated bleating of goats giving birth doesn’t persuade you you’re in the depths of the countryside, perhaps nothing will.
 Indeed, if you or your kids are at all squeamish, Dolphinholme Farm may not be for you – its excellent play barn with its trampoline and straw-bale castle and slide adjoins a real barn housing the expectant mums, so you need to be ready for all the associated sounds, sights and smells, and the possibility that goats may actually give birth in front of you and your offsprings’ fascinated/appalled eyes.

-Dolphinholme, the UK’s biggest goat farm, is part of the Feather Down group, offering a formula that's proven so popular with families with young kids that there are now around 30 working farms to choose from in the UK and Ireland, and others in the USA, South Africa, the Netherlands, Belgium, France and Germany.
+Dolphinholme, the UK’s biggest goat farm, is part of the Feather Down group, offering a formula that's proven so popular with families with young kids that there are now around 33 working farms to choose from in the UK.

 'It’s the kind of holiday where you can just let the kids run free in nature.
 Over three days, we played cricket and rounders in the big field fronting the 10 tents, waded in the stream at the bottom of the field, where wild garlic flourishes on the banks, roamed the woods, and basked in the sunshine reading books as the boys played with other kids staying on-site.'